-1.1 Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction and assessment decisions.
+Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction, and assessment decisions.

-The Wheeler Central students take the MAPS assessment in the fall and spring and grades 3-11 take the NSCAS assessment in the spring of every academic year.
-Students are also assessed using Acadience Reading & Acadience Math assessments in the fall, winter and spring of every year.
+The Wheeler Central students take the MAPS assessment in the fall, winter and spring and grades 3-11 take the NSCAS assessment in the spring of every academic year.
+Students are also assessed using Acadience Reading assessments in the fall, winter and spring of every year.
 We have School Improvement meetings built into our academic calendar and we use some of this time to look at the data from assessments and come up with an action plan for each grade level, identifying students that are at risk.
 Teachers are split according to grade levels and then review the data as small groups.
 Each group analyzes their grade level data and then identifies strengths, weaknesses, and implications for each category.
 Classroom teachers then utilize the data and action plan to target instruction to areas that are weak.
 Data from MAPS, Acadience Reading, NSCAS, etc. is also compared to assess whether the student is weak in an area across the board or if it was just one area on a certain assessment.
 We also use the information to target instruction for the students that are at risk and need Title I intervention or more classroom instructional support.

-We are woking closely with ESU 8 to create our MTSS plan and our first two years of implementation focused on strengthening our core reading program.
-This year (21-22) we are focusing on strengthening our interventions and planning on where to focus our process next year.
+We have worked closely with ESU 8 to create our MTSS plan and our first two years of implementation focused on strengthening our core reading program.
+We spent the last two years focusing on strengthening our interventions.

 1.2 Please provide a narrative below describing how information from parents and community was gathered to identify the needs of the school.
-Provide supporting documentation in the corresponding folder.
-We held the annual Title I meeting on April 14, 2021.
-Our next meeting and Family literacy night is scheduled for March 29, 2022.